-Other reasons you may want a Static IP.
+A few other reasons you may want a static IP:

 - You remotely connect to your home PC from work.